tabbassidaloii/the-fair-cookbook/docs/content/recipes/interoperability/from-proprietary-to-open-standard-mzml-exemplar.md

 </div>

-The objective here is to conversion raw data in manufacturer format to an open format, which would allow data to be used without restrictions.
+The objective here is to convert raw data in manufacturer format to an open format, which would allow data to be used without restrictions.
 To achieve this, we rely on a `containerized` version of the [Proteowizard](https://github.com/ProteoWizard/pwiz).

 #### 3.1. install docker: